 |Plug: Matt Bailey does amazing illustrations of skeletons, naked ladies, and skeletons fucking naked ladies.
 He also did my tattoo!
 Follow him on Twitter, Instagram, and buy his merch!|

-- Orcs/goblins/humanoids have language, society, all that shit, and once your monsters have those things then you're at the whole "can an entire species be Inherently Evil and if I say yes does that make me like, a racist" dilemma (answer: not necessarily but it probably makes you boring).
+- Orcs/goblins/humanoids have language, society, all that shit, and once your monsters have those things then you're at the whole "can an entire species be Inherently Evil and if I say yes does that make me like, a racist" dilemma (answer: usually, even if it's an accident).

 - Big fucking snakes and owlbears and stuff are comparable to big animals: bestial, sure, but are they truly Monstrous?
 Anathema?

 - Tentacle monsters and demons are cool, but I don't like using them all the time.
 I feel like it spoils their otherworldliness.